Terms & Conditions for Junior Membership and Cricket Courses

 Children will only be released to parents after they have been ticked off the register and have been allocated with the parent, carer or guardian.
 If someone other than the original parent/carer is collecting the child please tell registration at the start of the day.

-Please inform us in writing by email if you give full permission for you child/ren to walk home unaccompanied by an adult.
+Please tick the appropriate box on the online form or inform us in writing by email if you give full permission for you child/ren to walk home unaccompanied by an adult.

 Please be prompt when collecting your child/ren.
 BATH CRICKET CLUB reserves the right to charge parents a late collection fee of £5 for every fifteen minutes or part thereof, commencing ten minutes after the advised collection time.